Klipper3d/klipper/docs/G-Codes.md

   REMOVE operations have been run the SAVE_CONFIG gcode must be run to make the changes to peristent memory permanent.

+## Bed Screws Helper

+The following commands are available when the "bed_screws" config section is enabled:
+- `BED_SCREWS_ADJUST`: This command will invoke the bed screws adjustment tool.
+It will command the nozzle to different locations (as defined in the config file) and allow one to make adjustments to the bed screws so that the bed is a constant distance from the nozzle.

 ## Z Tilt

 The following commands are available when the "z_tilt" config section